-Similar provisions apply to individuals performing regulated functions for a virtual asset trading platform operating in Hong Kong before 1st June 2023.
-They can continue to perform regulated functions without a licence and will be subject to a deeming arrangement from 1st June 2024.
+Similar provisions applied to individuals performing regulated functions for a virtual asset trading platform operating in Hong Kong before 1 June 2023.
+They were allowed to continue to perform regulated functions without a licence and were subject to a deeming arrangement from 1 June 2024.